bell19026/DynamicChess/README.md

 as well as have new preset pieces with their own calculated ranking values.
 The goal is to enable network based multiplayer, as well as a minimax approach to an AI player.
 This solution is being built using the Spring Framework, primarily for the built in Inversion of Control capabilities.
-My end-goal with this will be a fully functional dynamic version of chess, built without any reference documentation, not including the minimax algorithm wikipedia page.
+My end-goal with this will be a fully functional dynamic version of chess, built without any reference documentation/stack overflow/etc, not including the minimax algorithm wikipedia page, which I will have to use in order to implement an AI system.

 I've incorporated some key Java 8 functionality, primarily the use of Streams and lambda functions for arbitrary iteration.
 It's reduced the amount of boilerplate code, as well as increased readability.